copperwater/xNetHack/doc/xnh-changelog-9.0.md

   healing spring effect that increases both maximums by 1 and fully restores both, instead of the usual gain ability effect.
 The fountain still becomes nonmagical afterward.
+- Monsters will consider if their regular melee attacks might deal a lot more damage to the hero than their offensive items would, and may subsequently decide to attack in melee rather than using that offensive item.

 ### Interface changes